-Thank you for your patience and considerations during the road sealings last week.
+Thank you for your patience and considerations during periods of road sealings.
 Please do your best to protect the road surface while it cures.
 The slurry seal can be damaged by sharp turning during the curing phase.
 This damage can be avoided by making wide turns and always making sure the vehicle is moving before turning the steering wheel.
 If the road is not a dead end road please choose to drive straight through instead of performing a u-turn.

 2014 Slurry Seal - Project "A" (click here for more information)